bmburlingame/aws-sagemaker-test/README.md

 This project is a training exercise for a 3-day AWS SageMaker training.
 The project goal is to predict turbine engine maintenance needs, eliminating the downtime caused by reactive maintenance, and reducing the cost of preventative maintenance.

+### Contents

+These Jupyter notebooks are used:

+* etl.ipynb - This covers reading in the CSV data files and preparing them for modeling.
+* modeling.ipynb - Partitions the data, and runs through SageMaker's built-in XGBoost model.
+* hyperparameters.ipynb - Code for hyperparameter tuning of the XGBoost model.

 ### Datasets

 Maintenance Data Sets: https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/#turbofan